ralphlange/procServ/README.md

 generate lists of the instances known on the current host and report their status.

-For more details, check the manpage and use the script's `-h` option.
+For more details, see its [README](procServUtils/README.md) or check the manpage and use the script's `-h` option.

 For older systems using SysV-style rc scripts, you can look at the [Debian packaging](http://epics.nsls2.bnl.gov/debian/) or